10 CSS Tips for a Web Design that Sucks!

 5. Styling hCard with CSS

 hCard is a simple, open, distributed format for representing people, companies or organizations using a 1:1 representation of vCard properties and values in semantic HTML or XHTML.
-It is a nice way to display your contact informations and easy to set up using the hcard creator.
+It is a nice way to display your contact information and it is easy to set up using the hcard creator.

 Tutorial on 24Ways